GregRos/Imms/Imms/Imms.Collections/Implementation/FingerTree/Explanation.md

 Secondly, the structure of the finger tree is somewhat different.

 1. The original version had a `Tree`, a `Digit (1/2/3/4)`, and `Node2/Node3` (as well as, possibly, a `Leaf`).
 This one just has a `Tree`, `Digit`, and `Leaf`. `Digit` is used for nodes as well as digits.
+This removes some of the allocation overhead.
 2. In order to allow other optimizations, there is a single `Digit` object with 4 fields (some of which may be empty), rather than different digit objects for each digit type.
 The rule of the finger tree is still obeyed for addition/removal from the ends: only `Digit` objects containing 2 or 3 elements may be found inside the deeper tree as elements.
-Insertion in the middle breaks this rule somewhat, allowing digits in the middle to have 4 elements.
+Insertion in the middle breaks this rule somewhat, allowing digits in the middle to have 4 elements, but this does not worsen the complexity or performance.
 3. In the original finger tree, `Tree` has three cases: `Empty`, `Single v`, and `Deep` where `Single v` contains a single element.
 In this version, `Single` contains one digit instead, which itself may contain from 1 to 4 elements.
 The original reason behind this was simply a misunderstanding, but it actually makes some algorithms simpler, like split and concat.

 As is the case with many implementations, this one is specialized for sequences, rather than using arbitrary measures.
 You could transform the code so the measure is a `max` measure instead, for a priority queue, but you'd have to do it rather carefully, as the data structure wasn't written for this directly in mind.